cloud-native-toolkit/automation-solutions/boms/infrastructure/azure/_common/storage/files/STORAGE_README.md

-# AWS - OCP Cluster Storage
+# Azure - OCP Cluster Storage

 Read-write-many (RWX) storage is required for many types of software deployments, including IBM Cloud Pak for Data, IBM Maximo Application Suite, and more.

-The automation for RedHat OpenShift on AWS supports two storage mechanisms:
+The automation for RedHat OpenShift on Azure supports two storage mechanisms:

 - Portworx Storage
 - OpenShift Data Foundation (ODF) **Coming Soon**

 Either one of these solutions can satisfy the RWX storage access modes for StorageClass instances created within your OpenShift cluster.

 # Deploying

 To enable RWX StorageClass access modes within your cluster, you need to deploy at least one of the two storage modules.
 Both can be installed side by side, but it is recommended to only install one storage mechanism.

 ## Portworx Storage: